CommunityToolkit/MVVM-Samples/docs/mvvm/Introduction.md

     - .NET Core (>= 1.0)
     - Any other framework supporting .NET Standard 2.0 and up

-2. In Solution Explorer panel, right click on your project name and select **Manage NuGet Packages**.
+1. In Solution Explorer, right-click on the project and select **Manage NuGet Packages**.
 Search for **Microsoft.Toolkit.Mvvm** and install it.

     ![NuGet Packages](../resources/images/ManageNugetPackages.png "Manage NuGet Packages Image")

-3. Add a using directive in your C# files to use the new APIs:
+2. Add a using or Imports directive to use the new APIs:

     ```c#
     using Microsoft.Toolkit.Mvvm;
     ```
+    ```vb
+    Imports Microsoft.Toolkit.Mvvm
+    ```

-4. If you want so see some code samples, you can either read through the other docs pages for the MVVM package, or have a look at the various [unit tests](https://github.com/windows-toolkit/WindowsCommunityToolkit/tree/master/UnitTests/UnitTests.Shared/Mvvm) for the project.
+3. Code samples are available in the other docs pages for the MVVM package, and in the [unit tests](https://github.com/windows-toolkit/WindowsCommunityToolkit/tree/master/UnitTests/UnitTests.Shared/Mvvm) for the project.

 ## When should I use this package?

-The idea for this package would be to have a series of common, self-contained, lightweight types:
+Use this package for access to a collection of standard, self-contained, lightweight types that provide a starting implementation for building modern apps using the MVVM pattern.
+These types alone are usually enough for many users to build apps without needing additional external references.

+The included types are:

 - **Microsoft.Toolkit.Mvvm.ComponentModel**
   - `ObservableObject`